FriendsOfCake/bootstrap-ui/README.md

 ## BootstrapUI Layout

-BootstrapUI comes with its own `default.ctp` layout file and examples taken from the Bootstrap framework.
+BootstrapUI comes with its own `default.php` layout file and examples taken from the Bootstrap framework.

-When no layout for the view is defined the `BootstrapUI\View\UIViewTrait` will load its own `default.ctp` layout file.
+When no layout for the view is defined the `BootstrapUI\View\UIViewTrait` will load its own `default.php` layout file.
 You can override this behavior in two ways.

-- Assign a layout to the view with `$this->layout('layout')`.
+- Assign a layout to the template with `$this->setLayout('layout')`.
 - Disable auto loading of the layout in `BootstrapUI\View\UIViewTrait` with `$this->initializeUI(['layout' => false]);`.

 ### Loading the Bootstrap framework